Timdavidcole/meet-in-the-middle-react-front-end/README.md

 ### Introduction

-This is my own fork our our final group project at Makers Academy.
+This is my own fork of our final group project at Makers Academy.
 6 of us made this over our final 2 weeks, but this fork is for my own personal improvements post-course.
-We were extremely rushed at the end so there was plenty I wanted to iron out and get working myself, especially tweaking the algorithm.
-I also wanted to get it properly deployed on Heroku so me and my friends could use it as it is genuinely useful!

 ### To use the app: